Metro Tunnel: Metro Tunnel Pins

+Metro Tunnel Pins were available for the Summer Series, and Metro Tunnel opening.

 Analysis and criticism

 Network capacity

 The primary stated aim of the project is to increase capacity within the inner core of the metropolitan network, as well as improving reliability and efficiency.
-It aims to accomplish this by creating a single, end-to-end metropolitan line between Sunshine in the west and Dandenong in the south-east, linking the existing Sunbury, Cranbourne and Pakenham lines and providing them with a dedicated city centre route.
-Because this re-routing removes services from two City Loop tunnels, more capacity will theoretically be available for the Werribee, Williamstown, Craigieburn, Upfield, Frankston and Sandringham lines.
+It aims to accomplish this by creating a single, end-to-end metropolitan line between Sunbury in the west and Dandenong in the south-east, linking the existing Sunbury, Cranbourne and Pakenham lines and providing them with a dedicated city centre route.
+Because this re-routing removes services from the Northern Loop, more capacity will theoretically be available for the Werribee, Williamstown, Craigieburn, Upfield, Frankston and Sandringham lines.
 According to official project estimates, the result is a total capacity increase of 39,000 passengers in the city centre for each peak period.